leijianbin/rails_4_app_tutorial_notes/03-Bootstrap.md

 * View [http://localhost:3000/helloworld](http://localhost:3000/helloworld) while your server is running
 * Resize your browse window to make it the same size as a mobile phone screen

+#Update Your README

+* What is sass in `bootstrap-sass`?
+* Where do all the bootstrap files go when you install the gem?
+* What does this line ` *= require_tree .` in your application.css do?
+Make sure you understand this!
+* What is the Rails Asset pipeline?
+Read this [Rails Guide](http://guides.rubyonrails.org/asset_pipeline.html) and then write a few sentences explaning the asset pipeline.